reliable-ai/participatory-multiverse/README.md

 The code, as well as parts of this `README` are based on and adapted from [https://github.com/reliable-ai/fairml-multiverse/](https://github.com/reliable-ai/fairml-multiverse/).

+The original Docker image used to run analyses can be found at [`ghcr.io/reliable-ai/participatory-multiverse:original-imag`](https://github.com/reliable-ai/participatory-multiverse/pkgs/container/participatory-multiverse/341904979?tag=original-image).

 ## Running the Code

 ### Setup